Pennsylvania Workers Compensation Lawyer

 GET STARTED NOW!

-Information about Injuries at Work
+Information about PA Workers Compensation Injuries

 In Pennsylvania, if a worker is injured as a result of tripping, slipping, or electrical shocks they may be entitled to PA workers’ compensation benefits.
 Those most at risk for tripping or slipping on the job include construction workers, retail workers, and workers in the restaurant/food industry.
 These instances often occur in situations where a mess is not mopped up or when something is left out in the middle of the workspace.
 Those that are most at risk of being electrocuted include electricians, engineers, constructions workers, and maintenance workers.